Air Force Falcons: Baseball

 Air Force enjoyed some success on the baseball diamond in its early years and recently, earning seven berths to the NCAA Division I playoffs (1961, 1962, 1964, 1966, 1967, 1969 and 2022).
 The Falcons, however, never advanced beyond the district/regional rounds.
-They finished as runner-up in 2000, when they lost to San Diego State in the MWC tournament championship game (which would have earned an automatic berth).
+They finished as runner-up in 2000, when they lost to San Diego State in the MW tournament championship game (which would have earned an automatic berth).

-The baseball program plays home games at Falcon Baseball Field on campus.
+The baseball program plays home games at Erdle Field on campus.

 Basketball

 Men's basketball

 The men's basketball team has had strong showings in the last several years, qualifying for the NCAA tournament and, most recently, making the final four of the 2007 National Invitational Tournament.

 The best player in Air Force history according to ESPN is Bob Beckel, who scored 50 points in a game against Arizona in 1959 and scored over 45 points on 3 other occasions.
 The best coach in Air Force history is Bob Spear, who coached for 15 years (1956–1971), had a career record of 177–175, and led the Falcons to two NCAA Tournament Appearances.
+The Academy's most famous basketball alumnus, however, is Gregg Popovich, a Hall of Fame coach who has led the San Antonio Spurs to five NBA titles to date.